 The dog service industry is getting into the barkuterie trend too, with vet offices and doggie daycares ordering custom platters to share with their furry four-legged customers.

 You can zazz up your dog’s dinner too with a charcuterie-inspired spread of apple slices or carrot bites and a perfectly executed peanut butter schmear in your dog’s regular dish.

 Since adding barkuterie boards to her offerings at Board Mama in June of 2019, Robin has been committed to donating a portion of proceeds to The Street Dog Project.

-“We’ve volunteered with dog rescue for over 16 years, mostly as a foster family” Robin shares on Facebook.
+“We’ve volunteered with dog rescue for over 16 years, mostly as a foster family,” Robin shared on Facebook.
 “For the last several years, we’ve been committed to street dogs.
 I know so many of you are dedicated dog parents and understand the special place in all of our hearts for dogs.”

-But Robin isn’t just helping dogs, she’s teaching the next generation of dog lovers how to spread the love to those that need it most.
-“For us, taking care of these dogs is a mitzvah-a Jewish ‘good deed’ – and is one of the ways we show our son how to give without any expectation in return.”
+But Robin isn’t just helping dogs, she’s teaching the next generation of dog lovers how to spread the love to those who need it most.
+“For us, taking care of these dogs is a mitzvah—a Jewish ‘good deed’—and is one of the ways we show our son how to give without any expectation in return.”
 We love to hear it, Robin!